Icyshaman/Terraform_AWS_Web_Instance/README.md

     * Copy the github repo code (mentioned in terraform file) into /var/www/html.

-    * Create s3 bucket and copy/deploy images from github repo into the s3 bucket and change the permission to public readable.
+    * Creates S3 bucket and copy/deploy images from github repo into the S3 bucket and change the permission to public readable.

-    * Create a CloudFront using s3 bucket.
+    * Creates a CloudFront using s3 bucket.
 ***
 >**Steps to use**
 * Copy [web_instance.tf](https://github.com/Icyshaman/Terraform_AWS_Web_Instance/blob/master/web_instance.tf) to your local system.